 - Step 1 Navigate to the Web Security Manager > Access Policies page. - Step 2 Click the link in the policies table under the Applications column for the policy group you want to edit.
+The Applications Visibility and Control page appears.

 Step 3 Expand the application type that contains the application you want to define.